Join thousands worldwide already moving with pliability.

 What happens inside the body during rhabdomyolysis?

 Most people handle soreness with rest and ibuprofen, an approach that works for DOMS but delays recognition of rhabdo, where waiting is dangerous.
-A mobility app built around daily recovery routines, structured breathwork, and progressive mobility work establishes a consistent baseline for how your body responds to load, making deviations easier to notice.
-When your body has a recovery rhythm, signals that fall outside it become harder to ignore.

 Why do the two conditions feel deceptively similar?